 Dogs can be a child’s best friends.
 As a result, plenty of parents are opting for the Pug as their dog of choice for the family.
 But before bringing an animal into the home, it’s important that all parents question how a breed interacts with kids.

-The naturally humorous and playful Pugs make excellent dogs for kids of all ages.
+The amusing and playful Pug makes a great dog for children of all ages.
 Not only are they quiet dogs that won’t scare babies, but they’re gentle companions that understand the fragility of children.
 And according to the ATTS, the Pug has a 91.7% pass rate on their temperament test.
-In other words, Pugs likely won’t snap at kids or display unpredictable behaviors.
+In other words, a Pug won’t likely snap at kids or show dangerous unpredictable behaviors.

 Millions of families around the world have made the Pug their own.
 And although they may seem like the perfect dog breed for your kids, there are some potential pitfalls to raising these dogs with kids.
 Read on to learn more about Pugs and kids.